ZetCode

 }

-The toString method tells the name of the user and his occupation.
+The overridden toString method returns a formatted string with the user's name and occupation.

 print(u1);